Perry-chouteau/Perry-chouteau/README.md

 2024 - I Start a project of 1.5years with 6friends(spread on every continent),
 2024 - I Traveled through the country with my tent and a bike (+2000km).

-2025 - I didan internship at Dassault Systems.
+2025 - I did an internship at Dassault Systems.
 R&D Sofwtare - Interoperability.
 2025 - I graduated as Software engineering expert at Epitech Paris.